R1G/Restore-Skeletons/README.md

 # Restore-Skeletons
-A simple tool that analyzes a Maya scene and stores and restores all joint hierarchies.<br> Stores all hierarchies, bones, index order, and complete transform with joint orientation<br>
+A simple tool that analyzes a Maya scene and stores and restores all joint hierarchies.<br> Stores all hierarchies, bones, index order, and complete transform with joint orientation.<br>
 Restores any deleted joints, and reuses existing joints whenever possible.<br>

 ## Instructions